 About the Author

-To contact the author or to arrange a talk or booksigning, click here.
+To contact the author, arrange a talk or booksigning, or find publicity photos, click here.

 After growing up in Troy, Alabama, Anne Mitchell Whisnant received her B.A. in history from Birmingham-Southern College, and her M.A. and Ph.D. in history from the University of North Carolina at Chapel Hill.
 While at UNC, she specialized in the history of the American South.

-Anne's study of the history of the Blue Ridge Parkway began in 1991, spurred by a love of the mountains nurtured in seven summers spent during her youth at Lake Junaluska United Methodist Assembly in western North Carolina.
+Anne's study of the history of the Blue Ridge Parkway began in 1991, spurred by a love of the mountains nurtured during her youth, when she spent many summers at Lake Junaluska United Methodist Assembly in western North Carolina.

 Anne has also published two articles and delivered numerous public talks on the Parkway’s history, and has served as a consultant to the National Park Service.
 She is a member of the Board of Trustees for both the Blue Ridge Parkway Foundation and Blue Ridge Parkway 75, Inc., a nonprofit organization that is planning the celebration for the Parkway's 75th anniversary in 2010.

-She lives in Chapel Hill, North Carolina with her husband and two sons.
+She lives in Chapel Hill, North Carolina with David and two sons.